-Non-Executive Director (Aged 52) Appointed as Non-Executive Director with effect from 1 April 2023.

-Hetal joined Greencore in April 2023, Hetal has a

-strong record as a senior

-finance professional with

-international groups and
+Hetal joined Greencore in April 2023.
+Hetal has a strong record as a senior finance professional with significant experience gained in large, international groups and has proven leadership credentials.

-significant experience

-has proven leadership

-Hetal has held several

-publicly listed and private

-organisations, including a

-17-year career at Cadbury

-plc where he held finance

-UK, US, Asia and Africa,

-and where he was also

-responsible for leading

-finance, IT and strategy

-in various locations.
-Hetal

-is currently serving as the

-director of group finance

-at Belron International,

-a portfolio company of

-Clayton, Dubilier & Rice.

-Chapter Zero.

-Hetal is also a member of
+Hetal has held several finance roles in both publicly listed and private organisations, including a 17-year career at Cadbury plc where he held finance director roles spanning the UK, US, Asia and Africa, and where he was also responsible for leading transformational projects across supply chain, finance, IT and strategy in various locations.
+Hetal is currently serving as the director of group finance at Belron International, a portfolio company of Clayton, Dubilier & Rice.
+Hetal is also a member of Chapter Zero.

-In addition to his financial

-experience, Hetal brings

-experience in corporate
+In addition to his financial experience, Hetal brings experience in corporate strategy and M&A and operational improvements.

-operational improvements.

-strategy and M&A and

-across supply chain,

-transformational projects

-director roles spanning the

-finance roles in both

-gained in large,

-credentials.

-Harshitkumar

-('Hetal') Shah

-BS, CIMA

-Damien Moynagh BCL, DEUE

-Group General Counsel and Company Secretary (Aged 47) Appointed as Group General Counsel and Company Secretary with effect from 7 November 2022.

 Damien brings over 20 years' experience as a corporate lawyer and senior executive across Europe, the US and Asia.
 Damien was responsible for the legal and corporate secretarial functions, as well as the risk, sustainability, quality and compliance functions, in his previous role as general counsel and company secretary of FTSE-250 listed UDG Healthcare plc (now Inizio).
-Prior to this, Damien acted as chief operating officer and general counsel at Sysnet Global Solutions (now Viking Cloud), a fast-growing global technology business.
+Prior to this, Damien acted as chief operating officer and general counsel at Sysnet Global Solutions (now Viking Cloud), a fastgrowing global technology business